lwhitelock/ITGlue-Hudu-Migration/README.md

 You can also add multiple source field labls to the SMOOSHLABELS array, which will combine data from said fields into a richtext field or a text field.

 For filling out locationdata fields, just be sure to fill those out as if they were their own fields, even though they are themselves a singular field.
+For more information on this specific tool, please see [Switching layouts guide](./SwitchingLayouts.MD)

 # Please Read!
 We use the Magick.NET libraries that you can find here https://github.com/dlemstra/Magick.NET/ for image type validation and metadata building.